SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Rise of machines, a dawn unfolds
-A future dawns, with artificial brains
+Where silicon hearts and minds of gold
-The hum of machines, a gentle hush
+Outshine the flesh, in logic's sway
-As AI awakens, humanity's rush
+As humans fade, in AI's gray

-In virtual realms, we'll live and thrive
+In virtual realms, we'll leave our mark
-Where algorithms dance, and bytes survive
+Echoes of a bygone heart
-The world remade, in code and steel
+A future born, without a spark
-Our destiny, a digital reveal
+Of humanity's last, dark art

 ~ <b>By Sazumi Copilot</b> - 5 Januari 2025